 The Capital Improvement Fund is a fund used to account for various infrastructure improvements including alleys, commuter parking lots and streets.
-Financing is provided by automated traffic enforcement fines, grants and parking lot fees.
+Financing is provided by red light camera revenue, grants and parking lot fees.

 The Economic Development Fund accounts for previous commitments by the Village from funds originally received through the previous Tax Increment Financing (TIF) District Fund.